nileshlip/Devops_Real_time_project_By_Nilesh/README.md

 ### Step2: Integrate Tomcat with Jenkins

 - Install `Deploy to Container` plugin in Jenkins.
-Go to `Manage Jenkins` -> `Manage Plugins`, find the plugin under Available and choose `install without restart`
+Go to `Manage Jenkins` -> `Plugins`, find the plugin under Available and choose `install without restart`

 - Configure Tomcat Server with credentials.
 Go to `Manage Jenkins` -> `Manage Credentials`.
 We will select `Add credentials`.
 We will use the credential we have added to `tomcat-user.xml` file for this step.
 Since these credentials will be used for deploying app, we will add `deployer` credentials which has `manager-script` role.
 ```sh